East Hartford Connecticut

-This 1761 home was built by a 47 year old Rev. Lieut.
-Edmund Bemont, who must have been a minister and also served in the militia, perhaps during one of the French and Indian Wars.
-Rev. Lieut Edmond Bemont, and his family; wife, Abigail Bemont, and sons, Makens (1743-1826) and Elijah (1744-1762), lived out their lives.
-Makens married and lived there too with his family, making a lot of money working with leather; specifically saddles.
+The home was built by 47-year-old Reverend Lieutenant Edmund Bemont, who must have served in the militia, perhaps during one of the French and Indian Wars.
+He and his wife, Abigail, had two sons: Makens (1743-1826) and Elijah (1744-1762).
+Makens married and lived there too with his family, making a lot of money working with leather, specifically saddles.

-It is a mystery why the Makens Bemont House was known for years by town tradition as “The Huguenot House.”
-One wonders if it is tied somehow in its history to French Protestants, but no one still alive recalls the story.
+It is a mystery why the Makens Bemont House was known for years in town tradition as “The Huguenot House.”
+One wonders if it is tied somehow in its history to French Protestants, but no one living recalls the story.

-The Makens Bemont clan managed to keep the cherished family homestead in the family, until the mid-1800s, before selling it to an outsider.
-Being alive during this era wasn’t for sissies!
-Lack of sanitation and not having the medicine that we now have caused a lot of death in families, due to diseases born of bad, contaminated water, fevers carried by bugs, and infections.
+The Makens Bemont clan managed to keep the cherished family homestead in the family, until the mid-1800s, before selling it to outsiders.
+Life in this era wasn’t for sissies!
+Lack of sanitation and medicine led to much death in families, due to diseases, contaminated water, fevers carried by bugs, and infections.
 Childbirth gone bad could also be a killer of women.
-Young men died in Wars, like they do in any era of human history.
+Young men died in wars, as they have done in any era of human history.

 While Makens made a great living, his personal life had a lot of loss to endure.
-He out-lived not only his parents, and brother, but also lost two of his sons in their late teens; his oldest, Elijah and his youngest, Leanard, both in 1799.
-Makens’ surviving middle son, Ambrose, and Makens’ wife, Pamela, along with Makens survived whatever disease outbreak/accident/war adventure that took the lives of the other two boys.
-(Perhaps they died in the Franco American War action, as both were of military age.
-But, their headstones don’t mention any military service, but some of it was unreadable on the headstones.)
+He out-lived not only his parents and brother, but also lost two of his sons in their late teens; his oldest, Elijah and his youngest, Leanard, both in 1799.
+It is possible that they died in the Franco American War, as both were of military age.
+Their headstones don’t mention any military service, but the headstones are weathered and unreadable in some places.

-Ambrose also had to endure some loss and tragedy.
-He was married to Lovisa , which ended in 1826, when she probably died, perhaps in childbirth or disease, leaving him with their 2 year old daughter, Harriet, who died as well, 5 years later.
-A young relative of Ambrose, Meretta Bemont (c.1819-1836), the daughter of a Levi Bemont and Lydia, did come to live with Ambrose and Lovisa and Harriet, suggesting that perhaps she was orphaned.
+Ambrose, the middle son, also had to endure loss and tragedy.
+He was married to Lovisa, which ended in 1826, when she probably died, perhaps in childbirth or disease, leaving him with their two year old daughter, Harriet, who died as well, five years later.
+A young relative of Ambrose, Meretta Bemont (c.1819-1836), the daughter of a Levi Bemont and Lydia, came to live with Ambrose and Lovisa and Harriet, suggesting that perhaps she was orphaned.
 She died young herself, at the age of 17.
-Ambrose did find another love to marry, Clarissa, and they both died in 1857, both in their 80s; a ripe old age for the mid-1800s.
+Ambrose found another love to marry, Clarissa.
+The two of them died in 1857, both in their 80s, a ripe old age for the mid-1800s.

 Not much is known about the families that owned this home after 1857.
-The Makens Bemont House was sold many times to various families, and was even used commercially as a boarding house for travelers.
+The Makens Bemont House was sold many times, and was even used commercially as a boarding house for travelers.
 Sometime in the 20th century, The Rosenthal family bought this old fashioned house and made it work.
 A descendant, Adolph Rosenthal, in his later years, took advantage of a unique opportunity that fell into his lap that he couldn’t pass up.

 An event that guaranteed the future of the Makens Bemont House was the formation of The Historical Society of Hartford, in 1964.
-The Historical Society of Hartford was formed with the purpose of “instilling into the townspeople of East Hartford a sense of the history of the town and to preserve for them this history, including physical properties remaining and the records of the past in the memories of the older citizens”.
+It was formed with the purpose of “instilling into the townspeople of East Hartford a sense of the history of the town and to preserve for them this history, including physical properties remaining and the records of the past in the memories of the older citizens”.

-The Historical Society of Hartford created a location for some of the historical buildings of East Hartford, in Martin Park.
-Adolph Rosenthal, knowing that this home was in need of a boatload of money to restore it, donated this now fixer upper opportunity to the Historical Society of East Hartford, in 1968, J.I.T.!
-Adolph Rosenthal died soon afterward, having a peace that comes in doing the right thing for this historic property.
+The Society created a location for some of the historical buildings of East Hartford, in Martin Park.
+Adolph Rosenthal, knowing that his home was in need of a boatload of money to restore it, donated this now fixer upper opportunity to the Historical Society of East Hartford, in 1968, J.I.T.!
+He died soon afterward, hopefully enjoying the peace that comes with doing the right thing, in this case preserving a historic property.

-The Makens Bemont House was moved from its original location, that was at the corner of Tolland Street; at 124 Burnside Avenue, to its special place in Martin Park, in 1971.
-While the EHHS raised funds, from the town and businesses, professional workmen and volunteers were busy building a new foundation,”straightening the old home’s frame, rebuilding the square center chimney, carefully using matching antique bricks, and repaired the 1969 tree damage done to the most impressive gambrel roof.”
-Despite some set-backs, due to vandalism of a few youth that broke some of the rare 18th century glass, The Makens Bemont House, now called “The Huguenot House Museum”, opened for viewing by the public, during the week long East Hartford Heritage Festival, in April of 1973.
+The Makens Bemont House was moved from its original location, on the corner of Tolland Street, at 124 Burnside Avenue, to Martin Park, in 1971.
+While the EHHS raised funds, from the town and businesses, professional workmen and volunteers were busy building a new foundation, ”straightening the old home’s frame, rebuilding the square center chimney, carefully using matching antique bricks, and repaired the 1969 tree damage done to the most impressive gambrel roof.”
+Despite some set-backs due to vandalism by a few youth who broke some of the rare 18th century glass, The Makens Bemont House, now called “The Huguenot House Museum”, opened for viewing by the public, during the week long East Hartford Heritage Festival, in April of 1973.

 By this grand opening, the EHHS had worked hard to raise the 30,000 dollars for the moving and restoration work by the opening day of this new historic house museum.
-They immediately started to seek more money to furnish this museum with furniture found in an 18th/early 19th century working man’s home.
+The Society immediately started to seek more money to furnish this museum with period correct furniture.
 In 1982, the building was added to the National Registry of Historic Places, a big help for the home’s preservation and protection.

 Full restoration took awhile to achieve, though.
-Gradually, over several years, new white cedar shingles replaced years of old layers of tar paper and asphalt roofing, in order to more closely resemble the original shingles put on by Rev. Lieut.
-Edmund Bemont.
+New white cedar shingles gradually replaced years of old layers of tar paper and asphalt roofing, in order to more closely resemble the original shingles put on by Edmund Bemont.
 The considerable restoration work done inside the very old interior of the Makens Bemont House was time consuming, a patient process that wasn’t finished until the late 1980s.

 HISTORY OF MANIFESTATIONS

-When a structure is restored and renovated, it can act like a huge environmental trigger, that draws spirits back into this world to cheer on, supervise, or even help the living, so thrilled that their cherished structure is getting a new life!
+When a structure is restored and renovated, it can act like a huge environmental trigger, drawing spirits back into this world to hopefully cheer on, supervise, and help the living, so thrilled that their cherished structure is getting a new life!

-Moving a structure to a new location can cause some spirits to come back into this world to reclaim their home, or help, or supervise.
+When a structure is moved to a new location, it can cause spirits to come back into this world to reclaim it, or help, or supervise.

-Other possibilities could be any of the people who lived here, and loved the home.
+Other possibilities could be any of the other people who lived here, and loved the home.

 A strong female entity, known as The Blue Lady, likes the children’s bedroom.

-When damage or perceived damage happens to a cherished item or structure due to the foolish people in this world, or people are injured due to faulty construction or bad circumstances, this can also be an environmental trigger, that encourage entities to take a more protective attitude to either protest, help or lead the living.
+When damage comes to a cherished item or structure due to human foolishness, or people are injured due to faulty construction or bad circumstances, this can also be an environmental trigger.
+Entities may take a protective attitude to a property, they may protest, or they may help or lead the living.

 Some of the old 17th century glass was broken by some young boys one night, out for a thrill.

-Henry James Stepanek was a retired contractor who was a strong presence in the beginning of the restoration process of the home.
-Perhaps he hung around after he died, to watch the remaining restoration work being done, and after the incident of kids breaking the glass windows, he vowed to help, watching out for vandals, or others who are trespassing; becoming a spectral security officer of sorts, stepping in when he feels the need to do so.
+Henry James Stepanek was a retired contractor with a strong presence in the beginning of the restoration process of the home.
+Perhaps he hung around after he died, to watch the remaining restoration work.
+After the kids broke the windows, he may have vowed to help, watch for vandals and trespassers, becoming a spectral security officer of sorts.

-Children who die unexpectedly sometimes like to stay in their most comfortable place they adored while alive.
+The spirits of children who have died unexpectedly sometimes like to stay where they were happiest while alive.

-Three entities of children were present during The East Coast Paranormal Research Team Investigation; two boys and a little girl.
-Children and older people were often the folks that died in epidemics, or accidents.
-War can take the lives of people too, in any era of time.
+Three child entities were present during The East Coast Paranormal Research Team’s investigation: two boys and a little girl.
+Children and the elderly are the hardest hit during epidemics, or accidents.

-People who pass on can appear in any form that pleases them; often choosing a time in their lives where they have fond memories.
-Childhood is often such a time, and entities sometimes choose to appear as their child selves.
+People who pass on can appear in any form that pleases them, often choosing times in their lives when they have the fondest memories.
+Childhood is often such a time, and entities frequently choose to appear as their child selves.

-The obvious choice of who the boy entities could be, perhaps are Makens’ two sons, who may have died together, in 1799.
+The obvious choices for who the boy entities could be, are the Makens’ two sons, who may have died together, in 1799.
 The little girl could be Harriet, Ambrose’s little daughter.
 But who knows?
-There is no proof who these spirit entities are, but there identities may someday be revealed.
+There is no proof one way or the other at this time for who these spirit entities are, but their identities may someday be revealed.

-Paranormal activity was first noticed as being prevalent, after the house was moved to the Historic Structures at Merit Park, and restoration efforts began.
+Paranormal activity was first noticed after the house was moved to the Historic Structures at Merit Park, and restoration efforts began.

-By the time restoration was being completed in the 1980s, workmen and locals already considered the building to be haunted.
+By the time restoration was being completed in the 1980s, workmen and locals already considered the building haunted.

 General signs of entities have been experienced by many folks, from the beginning: